LIBERTY

 jurisdiction) has been made, or may be made in any cause, in an inferior or

-any court can move one further step in the cause; as any movement is necessarily
+before any court can move one further step in the cause; as any movement is

-the exercise of jurisdiction.
-Jurisdiction is the power to hear and determine
+necessarily the exercise of jurisdiction.
+Jurisdiction is the power to hear

-the subject matter in controversy between parties to a suit, to adjudicate or
+and determine the subject matter in controversy between parties to a suit, to

-exercise any judicial power over them; the question is, whether on the case
+adjudicate or exercise any judicial power over them; the question is, whether

-before a court, their action is judicial or extra-judicial; with or without the
+on the case before a court, their action is judicial or extra-judicial; with

-authority of law, to render a judgment or decree upon the rights of the
+or without the authority of law, to render a judgment or decree upon the

-the power to render a judgment or decree, then the court has jurisdiction; what
+the law confers the power to render a judgment or decree, then the court has

 In

-cannot, as the legislature may, avoid a measure because it approaches the
+judiciary cannot, as the legislature may, avoid a measure because it

-confines of the constitution.
-We cannot pass it by because it is doubtful.
-With
+approaches the confines of the constitution.
+We cannot pass it by because it

-whatever doubts, with whatever difficulties, a case may be attended, we must
+is doubtful.
+With whatever doubts, with whatever difficulties, a case may be

-decide it, if it be brought before us.
-We have no more right to decline the
+attended, we must decide it, if it be brought before us.
+We have no more right

 The